Copying Alibaba, India e-tailers woo small sellers for growth

 Some of the small sellers who jumped on the online bandwagon several years ago are already reaping its benefits.

-Sachin Gupta, who runs handicrafts company Stonkraft in the northern city of Agra, said putting his goods on Flipkart, then Snapdeal and Amazon has given him a customer base spanning the whole country.
+Sachin Gupta, who runs handicrafts company Stonkraft in Agra, said putting his goods on Flipkart, then Snapdeal and Amazon has given him a customer base spanning the whole country.